e-sensing/sitsbook/docs-local/08-machinelearning.md

 <div class="figure" style="text-align: center">
 <img src="./images/svm_margin.png" alt="Maximum-margin hyperplane and margins for an SVM trained with samples from two classes.
 Samples on the margin are called the support vectors.
 (Source: Larhmam in Wikipedia - licensed as CC-BY-SA-4.0)." width="50%" />
-<p class="caption">(\#fig:unnamed-chunk-6)Maximum-margin hyperplane and margins for an SVM trained with samples from two classes.
+<p class="caption">(\#fig:mlsvmfig)Maximum-margin hyperplane and margins for an SVM trained with samples from two classes.
 Samples on the margin are called the support vectors.
 (Source: Larhmam in Wikipedia - licensed as CC-BY-SA-4.0).</p>
 </div>

 For data that is not linearly separable, SVM includes kernel functions that map the original feature space into a higher dimensional space, providing nonlinear boundaries to the original feature space.
 Despite having a linear boundary on the enlarged feature space, the new classification model generally translates its hyperplane to a nonlinear boundary in the original attribute space.
 Kernels are an efficient computational strategy to produce nonlinear boundaries in the input attribute space; thus, they improve training-class separation.
 SVM is one of the most widely used algorithms in machine learning applications and has been applied to classify remote sensing data [@Mountrakis2011].